exd1604/backend/README.md

 Getting started:
 ----------------
 The app listens exclusively the localhost:3000 port.
 If this port is not available then restart when the port 3000 is free.
-To start the server please run: node server in a terminal screen.
-Once done the process will indicate server is started and connected to database.
+To start the server please run: node server in a terminal screen Once done the process will indicate server is started and connected to database.
 If not, an error will be displayed.

+A set of app variables are necessary in a .env file MONGODB access parameters: Cluster, Name, User Id, Password
+BCRYPT: Number of salt rounds (Recommended 10 - More would be consume too much resource) JSON Web Token: Secret Key

+Secret Key: I used https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx to generate all sort of random keys (WPA, WEP, Encryption keys, passwords.
+Propose various levels (64, 128, 256, 512, 1024, 2048, 4096 bits)).
+Many other sites can do same thing.

 Playing with the API:
 ---------------------